 Wrapping It Up

 The key is to remain compliant, so it’s important to be aware of the latest regulations and adjust your content accordingly.
-Additionally, it’s also helpful to use a platform like Alpine IQ that’s specifically designed for the cannabis industry, making sure that your messages get delivered and that they are compliant with all telecom provider regulations.
+Additionally, it’s also helpful to use a platform like Alpine IQ.
+Our suite of tools make sure that your messages get delivered and that they are compliant with all telecom provider regulations.

-If you want to learn more about SMS marketing in the cannabis industry, you can check out our webinar: Alpine IQ’s Deep Dive: Everything you need to know about text message filtration in cannabis.
+If you want to learn more about SMS marketing, you can check out our webinar: Alpine IQ’s Deep Dive: Everything you need to know about text message filtration.

 You can also visit https://alpineiq.com/ to learn more about how we can help you with your SMS marketing.